Best Black Friday 2021 sales and deals to shop now

 - Etsy: Up to 60 percent off home decor and more through Dec.
 1

-- Home Depot: Up to 40 percent off select tools, up to 30 percent off select kitchen appliances and more
+- Home Depot: Up to 40 percent off select tools, up to 30 percent off select kitchen essentials and more

 - Kohl’s: Take 15 percent off and earn $15 Kohl's Cash with every $50 spent with code ENJOY15 through Nov.
 26 (bookmark our deep dive into Kohl’s Black Friday sale for the latest highlights this week and next.)